Cloufield/GWASTutorial/04_Data_QC/README.md

 ```

 ### LD calculation

-We can use our data to calculate LD between a pair of SNPs.
+We can also use our data to calculate LD between a pair of SNPs.

 ![image](https://user-images.githubusercontent.com/40289485/161413586-d4f6e21e-f0c7-4c54-a703-bb060ec6913d.png)

 `--chr` option allows us to include snps on a specific chromosome.
 To calculate LD r2 for SNPs on chr22 , we can run: